 Our college is affiliated with the University of Mumbai.
 We offers 6 undergraduate and 6 postgraduate programs.
 The Internal Quality Assurance Cell (IQAC) ensures student-centred methodologies and monitors academic, co-curricular and extra-curricular activities.
 Various committees are formed to facilitate academic activities and teachers strictly adhere to semester-wise teaching plans and timetables.
-Our Assistant professors serve as paper-setters, examiners and moderators for university exams.
+Our Assistant Professors serve as paper-setters, examiners and moderators for university exams.
 The University of Mumbai has introduced online assessment for all subjects and our professors contribute to this process through the CAP Centre.
 The university follows a Credit-Based Semester and Grading System (CBSGS) with internal evaluation introduced at the postgraduate level.
-Alongside the university curriculum, Our institution offers short-term and value-added courses to enhance students' skills for the corporate sector.
-We collect online feedback from students to evaluate teaching and learning quality.
-The IQAC and Principal then take necessary actions to address any identified shortcomings.
+Along with the university curriculum, Our institution offers short-term and value-added courses to enhance students' skills for the corporate sector.
+We collect offline feedback from students to evaluate teaching and learning quality.
+The IQAC Co-ordinator and Principal has taken necessary actions to address any identified shortcomings.